UoA-eResearch/R-ecology-lesson/README.md

 [![Slack Status](https://img.shields.io/badge/Slack_Channel-DC_Ecology_R-E01563.svg)](https://swcarpentry.slack.com/messages/C9X9EC405)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3264888.svg)](https://doi.org/10.5281/zenodo.3264888)

-# Data carpentry: R for data analysis and visualization of Ecological Data
+# Data carpentry: R for data analysis and visualization of tabular data

 This is an introduction to R designed for participants with no programming experience.
 It can be taught in 3/4 of a day (approximately 6 hours).